We may earn a commission when you buy through links in our articles. Learn more.

 Kâhl

 Built from the same kit as Ûthar, but with a few varying weapon and bits choices, the Kâhl is your main Leader unit, somewhat equivalent to a Space Marine captain.
-They’re the nominated war leader of a given Kindred (specific, named groups of Kin within a larger League).
+They’re the nominated war leader of a given Kindred, trusted to lead their forces into battle.

 Warhammer 40k Leagues of Votann guide - Games Workshop photo showing a Hearthkyn Warrior model with Ion Blaster